 Learning how to stay anonymous online is an essential in this post-Snowden revelations world.
 The tools that you need to use are out there if you know what to look for.
 Best of all, the average person can use them effectively with a little bit of knowledge.

+You don’t have to be a secret agent, a criminal, or a hacktivist to care about anonymity.
+The majority of people worry about online privacy, but only a few take action.
 This guide seeks to give you anonymity on three levels, and covers all of your online activity.
 Each level offers you another type of protection, making sure that your information doesn’t leak in any way.

 Staying anonymous online: Anonymous browsing